-In severe cases of preeclampsia, the mother will often be scheduled for a caesarian section.
+In severe cases of preeclampsia, the mother will often be scheduled for a Cesarean section (c-section).
 Mothers who are diagnosed with preeclampsia towards the end of pregnancy, when the infant is viable, may have induced labor if a C-section is not necessary.
 This is so that the child stays as healthy as possible and doesn’t go into fetal distress.
-If labor isn’t treated carefully, the child can develop problems with thought patterns, and may have these special needs well into childhood.
+If labor isn’t treated carefully, the child can develop physical and neurological problems, and may have special needs well into childhood.

 How is Preeclampsia Related to Cerebral Palsy?

 There is still much about cerebral palsy that doctors don’t quite understand.
 However, studies indicate that mothers who have preeclampsia are more likely to have children with cerebral palsy if the infant is born prematurely.
 In some cases, preeclampsia causes mothers to go into labor early, delivering babies that are born at 37 weeks or earlier.